Lullabot/information-security-policy/communications/slack.md

 This policy applies to all Lullabot employees and contractors.

 ### Compliance
-Users with admin roles who can create Slack channels will also be responsible for archiving them when no longer needed.
+a.
+The person who created the Slack channel will also be responsible for archiving it when no longer needed. b.
+Admin staff will perform a periodic review of Slack channels to identify channels that have no activity as potential candidates for archival, and contact the channel creator to confirm the course of action.

 ### Explanation and Implementation
 Slack channels can be created for specific projects and clients.
 These channels keep a lot of noise out of the general channel and also provide a place to talk specifically about a topic or client.
 Non-Lullabots may be invited to these channels as well, allowing clients and contractors to communicate about a specific project without allowing them access to the general Lullabot channel.